st7ma784/MLSlurmTemplate/README.md

 #### A Train script.
 This is where we define the core logic, note that PL doesn't need us to specify hardware for our runs! there's no .cuda() calls - if absoutely needed you may need the occassional to(self.device) but you may e doing something wrong if thats the case.

+In this file, we've put some useful blocks for inspiration to get you going including CKA Alignment etc. (home brew implementation --- if this is needed as a core part of research, it may be worth satisfying yourself that the optimizations done are equivalent to the maths in the paper)

 #### A Sweep script.
 (CREATESWEEP + RUN SWEEP)
 The sweep defines the settings we wish to trial, there are different methods, things that can be tracked and it's all passed through a dict to the train script